Contact

 Waterbus

 Did you know that Antwerp also has a water bus?
-It connects the city centre with nearby villages.
+It connects the city centre with the nearby villages of Hemiksem, Kruibeke, Zwijndrecht, Lillo, and Kallo.
+You can take your bike with you on board without paying extra.

 By car